s2l1/Headless-Samourai-Dojo/README.md

 ## 14. [DOJO]

 Please verify bitcoind is not running.
+Will output an error if it is not running.

+`$ bitcoin-cli stop`

 Download and unzip latest Dojo release.